FazioD/TheMappProject/README.md

 # TheMappProject

-Training using google map for android and creating markers with different functionality
+Training exercise for location based applications using Google maps focusing on adding multiple markers and zooming.